International insurance and reinsurance - four

 - Non-traditional methods of risk transfer

-The course also includes a visit to Lloyd's, and the
+The course also includes a visit to Lloyd's and the headquarters

-Attendance at this event awards up to 108 CPD hours where
+Attendance of this course awards up to 108 CPD

-you consider it relevant to your professional development
+hours where you consider it relevant to your

 Scheduled dates for this course have now sold out, please keep